Jeff Tweedy: Other work

 On June 4, 2014, it was announced that he had formed a new band called Tweedy with his son Spencer.
 The band's debut album Sukierae was released on September 16.
 The release was followed by a world tour in which half of the set consisted of new songs off Sukierae performed by a touring band including Spencer.
 The latter half of the set Tweedy plays solo, typically performing Wilco and Uncle Tupelo classics.

 In June 2017 Jeff Tweedy released a solo acoustic album of eleven songs spanning his career from Wilco, Loose Fur, and Golden Smog titled Together at Last.
 In November 2018 Jeff Tweedy released a memoir titled Let's Go (So We Can Get Back) and his first solo album of new material, titled Warm.
 A companion album to Warm titled Warmer was released on April 13, 2019, as a Record Store Day exclusive.

 In 2020 during the COVID-19 pandemic Susan Tweedy and her family created a recurring video series on Instagram dubbed The Tweedy Show featuring Jeff and their sons performing original and cover songs.
 During the shelter-in-place Jeff Tweedy also wrote and recorded his third solo album titled Love Is the King which was announced to release on October 23, 2020 and wrote his second book titled How to Write One Song which was announced to release on October 13, 2020, on the E. P. Dutton publishing label.
+His third book, World Within a Song, was released in November 2023.

+In September 2025, Tweedy released a triple-album of new solo material, Twilight Override.
+He wrote the album over a two year period and recorded the 30 tracks in collaboration with friends and both of his sons, Sammy and Spencer.